TEMPLE OF LITERATURE HANOI: EVERYTHING YOU WANT TO KNOW

 After the Nguyen Dynasty, the Temple of Literature in Hanoi was recognized by UNESCO as a World Memory Heritage Site in 2011.
 The site was also nominated and designated as a national treasure in 2015.
 It not only stands as a historical relic but also symbolizes the tradition of filial piety and serves as a spiritual monument for seeking luck and success in exams for countless scholars.

-In every journey introducing visitors to the capital city of Hanoi, Jackfruit Adventure strives to bring customers to this ideal destination to gain a deeper understanding of Vietnam’s history and its people over thousands of years through a vietnam cycling tour Ho Chi Minh and Hanoi city
+In every journey introducing visitors to the capital city of Hanoi, Jackfruit Adventure strives to bring customers to this ideal destination to gain a deeper understanding of Vietnam’s history and its people over thousands of years through a Vietnam Cycling Tour Ho Chi Minh and Hanoi city

 Related News